 Access articles from the Nashville newspaper from 1812 to 2002.
-The Tennessee ran a lot of articles covering Middle Tennessee communities, including Lewis County.
+The Tennesseean ran many articles covering Middle Tennessee communities, including Lewis County.

 Recent Tennessean (2010-Current) Newspaper

-Full-text articles from The Tennessean newspaper, including Nashville and Middle Tennessee regional coverage.
+Full-text articles from The Tennessean newspaper, covering the Nashville and Middle Tennessee areas.

 Tennessee Encyclopedia of History and Culture

-Free, comprehensive reference work featuring over 1,500 entries on the Volunteer State, including entries related to Lewis County.
+Free, comprehensive reference work featuring over 1,500 entries on the Volunteer State, including Lewis County-related articles.

 Tennessee Records on Ancestry.com

-Tennessee records, including birth, death, and tax lists are available online thru a partnership with Ancestry.com.
-While other Ancestry.com resources require a subscription; these records are free for Tennesseans.
+Tennessee records, including birth, death, and tax lists are available online through a partnership with Ancestry.com.
+While other Ancestry.com resources require a subscription, these records are free for Tennesseans.

 TEVA (Tennessee Virtual Archive)

-Digital repository of Tennessee State Library and Archives featuring historical records, photographs, documents, maps, postcards, and other original materials of enduring value.
+Digital repository for the Tennessee State Library and Archives featuring historical records, photographs, documents, maps, postcards, and other original materials of enduring value.

-A state-wide digitization project that provides access to primary sources that document Tennessee’s rich history and culture.
+A statewide digitization project that provides access to primary sources documenting Tennessee’s rich history and culture.